Solayman-B/P2_bchir_solayman/README.md

 Installation
 ------------

-First you can download this project by :
+First, you can download this project by :

 clicking on « code » then « download ZIP »
 or [click here to download it directly](https://github.com/Solayman-B/P2_bchir_solayman/archive/refs/heads/main.zip)